ltfschoen/jam/README.md

     * Polkadot (single validator set)
     * Ethereum (strategy of heterogenous rollup secured partially by same validator set operating under a coherent incentive framework)
 * Heterogeneous
+  * Allows each shard to be different blockchains (e.g. ETH, etc)
   * Communication properties (such as datagram latency and semantic range), security properties (e.g. costs for reversion, corruption, stalling and censorship) and economic properties (e.g. cost of accepting and processing incoming messages or transactions)
 * In-Core Execution
   * Operations inside a core.
 Abundance, scalable, as secure as on-chain execution through crypto-economics and ELVES.